 To keep you, your family and our workers safe, we are following physical distancing rules and taking additional precautionary measures whilst in your home.

 As you will appreciate, this is an exceptional and constantly changing situation and our position may need to change to reflect guidance as and when it becomes available.

 If you have any problems or concerns relating to the operation of their boiler please contact our emergency number on 0345 724 0000.

 Our garden maintenance scheme will resume for tenants that are currently accepted on the scheme.
 We are unable to process new applications.
 For all enquiries please call our contractor Tivoli on 01563 548050.

 To report a repair telephone 01563 555555 during office hours and 0345 724 0000 out of office hours.

 All our operatives are doing their best to comply with social distancing rules but we need your help too, to keep you, your household and our workforce safe.

 While our team are in your house please comply with social distancing.
 This means keeping at least two metres (six feet) apart, and where possible we would appreciate if you and all other members of the household stay in another room while we carry out your repairs.
 This is to protect you and others and keep everyone safe.
 We thank you for your care and consideration.

-If you or are a member of the household is experiencing coronavirus symptoms, self-isolating or shielding it is important that you let us know when you call.
-If the repair is routine and is not a risk to your safety or the integrity of your home, we would ask that you report the repair once your symptoms or period of self isolation/ shielding is over.
+If you or are a member of the household is experiencing coronavirus symptoms, self-isolating it is important that you let us know when you call.
+If the repair is routine and is not a risk to your safety or the integrity of your home, we would ask that you report the repair once your symptoms or period of self isolation is over.
 We will continue to provide emergency repairs service under these circumstances.

 Please let us know if you have any concerns about work taking place.